Coinbase Premium Index

 2024–present — the post-spot-ETF era.
 US institutional flow now creates ETF shares at NAV.
 The authorised participants source the underlying through Coinbase Prime OTC desks, which clear at the daily benchmark fixing rather than the lit Coinbase orderbook the premium measures.
 The signal still works — an ETF issuance day with strong inflows still drags the premium positive — but at lower amplitude, and with the understanding that the institutional flow doing the work is the part that doesn't route through APs.
 Independent market-structure analysis documents the corresponding shift in benchmark-fixing concentration and the rise of US-exchange depth share to roughly 45% post-launch.

-but the path-dependent return has compressed because the fastest US bid
+path-dependent return has compressed because the fastest US bid is no longer in this print.

-If both lines are positive you have one signal; if they disagree, the
+Pair it with ETF flows: if both lines are positive you have one signal; if they disagree, the story is on the ETF

 Frequently asked